matchyOrg/matchy/README.md

 <br><br>

 ## Who is this for?
 The main goal of this app is to provide existing non-profit speed friending organizations with a better alternative to pen and paper.
-We've already been asked by some of these communities to develop this app, therefore we are certain that there already is a demand for it.
+We've already been asked by some of these communities to develop this app.
+Therefore we know with certainty that there already is some demand for it.
 - https://speedfriending.at/
 - https://mikulabeutl.com/speed-friending/
 - https://esnuniwien.com/events/speedfriending-esn-1